The importance of air quality on human health

 Prevention is, and ALWAYS will be, better than cure!

 Filter and system maintenance varies from facility to facility.
 You may also do part of the work yourself in some cases.
-(Last link of last article to post)

 Nevertheless, all systems require professional cleaning at regular intervals.